 Eligibility for Clean Energy Advance

-If you receive one or more of the following payments and you meet residency requirements you will receive the Clean Energy Advance automatically.
+If you received one or more of the following payments from May 2012 or became eligible during the Clean Energy Advance period and met residence requirements, you would have received the Clean Energy Advance automatically.

 - Family Tax Benefit Part A and Part B